Installation and Login

 • There might be a yellow mark displayed in the backup management page.
 The possible cause is that the backup source/destination path has been changed or is unable to be accessed, especially when you select NAS as the destination.

 • When editing the backup task, there might be a pop-up message "Unable to get the backup information.
-The reason may be that the image file does not exist, has been damaged or cannot be accessed".
-In this case, please check if the backup image is deleted or the target path has been changed or become inaccessible.
-You can find the backup image in the target path and then manually check if the image file is valid and able to mount with the tool "Check Image" and "Explore Image".
+The reason may be that the image file does not exist, has been damaged, or cannot be accessed".
+In this case, please check if the backup image is deleted or the target path has been changed, or has become inaccessible.
+You can find the backup image in the target path and then manually check if the image file is valid and able to mount with the tools "Check Image" and "Explore Image".